gnikolovski/svg_formatter/README.md

 SVG Formatter module provides support for using SVG images on your website.

-Standard image field in Drupal 8 doesn't support SVG images.
+The standard image field in Drupal 8 doesn't support SVG images.
 If you really want to display SVG images on your website then you need another solution.
 This module adds a new formatter for the file field, which allows files with any extension to be uploaded.
-In the formatter settings you can set default image size and enable alt and title attributes.
-If you want to add some CSS and Javascript magic to your SVG images, then use inline SVG option.
+In the formatter settings you can set the default image size and enable alt and title attributes.
+If you want to add some CSS and Javascript magic to your SVG images, then use the inline SVG option.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/svg_formatter